 “Nothing splendid has ever been achieved except by those who dared believe that something inside them was superior to circumstance.” – American Congressmen Bruce Barton

 Often life brings suffering.
-Those who thrive, rather than simply survive, are those that have learned to protect their minds being brought down by negative emotions, panic, or fear.
-Self-reliance is the first step in reclaiming our personal power, instead of becoming a victim of the negative circumstances.
+Those who thrive, rather than simply survive, are those that have learned to protect their minds from being brought down by negative emotions, panic, or fear.
+Self-reliance is the first step in reclaiming our personal power, instead of becoming a victim of negative circumstances.

 To develop self-reliance, we simply need to start taking action.
 If it fails, admit it frankly and try again something new.
 Experimentation and persistent action are key to developing this leadership skill.

 This skill is about feeling good with ourselves.
 Healthy self-confidence is based on two factors: